 You can enjoy our theater pearl SND’s numerous opera and ballet productions.
 For the list of performances, check here (select the artistic body “opera” or “ballet” in the upper filter).

 The one and only English theater playing Slovak classics in English.
 Excellent not only for expats but also tourists eager to get to know Slovak culture, traditions and mentality closer and laugh at comedies performed mostly by English native speakers.
 The performances are ideal also for Slovaks who would like to be exposed to English language in everyday life.

 The theater was established in 2009 as an NGO initiative, created mostly by English teachers who loved both English language and theater.
 There was a considerable development from scenic readings to regular plays.
 More info.

 Improvisation Theater Funnylicious

 You can either participate at English speaking improve theater workshops or watch the show.
 Organizers claim it is not only for those who would like to become actors or comedians but also for people thrilled to build confidence or become a better communicator.
 Improv skills develop and build important skills such as communication, team work, public speaking, self-confidence, listening, problem solving, empathy and creativity.
-If you are too shy to try it out, join the shows prepared regularly – you can subscribe here to receive information about the upcoming performances.
+If you are too shy to try it out, join the shows prepared regularly.
 More info.